arikroc/supplements-for-alcohol-users/README.md

 - NAC "750 – 1,000 mg, once a day"

 - Milk Thistle take 150mg "twice a day, for a total daily dose of 300 mg."
+Don't take milk thistle before drinking.
+Take it before sleep if you're sober, otherwise wait until the morning.

-**For preventing cravings**
+**For reducing cravings / withdrawal symptoms**

 - Agmatine (Highly recommended.
 Also, don't take at the same time as alcohol) 250mg once per day.
+Don't take Agmatine before drinking.
+Take it before sleep if you're sober, otherwise wait until the morning.

 Reviewed and not highly recommended: